joseeden/All-Things-DevOps/pages/030-Security/009-Access-Control.md

 - Commonly used in military and government contexts.
 - Limitations: Primarily addresses confidentiality, can be complex to implement.

+### Attribute-Based Access Control (ABAC)

+Attribute-Based Access Control (ABAC) manages access based on user, resource, and environmental attributes.
+- Supports flexible and dynamic access policies.
+- Ideal for complex access control needs where role-based models are insufficient.
+- Examples: roles, departments, security clearances, and factors like time and location.

 ### Role-Based Access Control (RBAC)